bootlin/simplest-yocto-setup/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/KISS_principle)).

 Here we used "kiss" as the hypothetical name of a fictitious company.
-The machine configurations in meta-kiss implement fictioius products, but except for their name they are actual development boards and the output images can be used on these boards.
+The machine configurations in meta-kiss implement fictitious products, but except for their name they are actual development boards and the output images can be used on these boards.
 In real world use cases a layer implementing company products can reasonably be called